Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 • Biopsies (taking tissue samples to examine under a microscope) if cancer is suspected

-Your provider will also ask about any medications you take, review your medical history (especially recurrent infections), and ask if you have a family history of immune deficiency.
+Your provider will also ask about any medications you take, review your medical history (especially recurrent or severe infections), and ask if you have a family history of immune deficiency.

 Treatment Options for Hypogammaglobulinemia